Why You Should be Claiming that Refund

 IRS2Go

 IRS2Go is the official mobile app from the Internal Revenue Service.
 It launched way back in 2011.
 There's only one reason to use this app: to track your federal tax refund.
 That's it.
 Its ideal user is literally any taxpayer in the United States waiting for their money back from the government.
-The app is simple.
+The app is super simple.
 You enter your Social Security number, filing status, and exact refund amount, and it tells you the status of your refund.
 The main frustration with it is its lack of detail, often just showing "processing" for weeks on end without any further explanation, which can be quite annoying when you're counting on that money.
 But as the only official source of this information, it's a necessary tool for millions of people every year during tax season.
+Honestly, if you called the IRS, they would say "processing" for weeks as well.
+So this one trick pony just automates your information to save time - not stress.
+And like the phone cal, you'll know when the information is available.

 Best for: Tracking the status of your official U.S. federal tax refund.